district0x/district-proposals/README.md

 Note: Proposal incentive reward amounts are subject to change in the event of abuse of the system

 ## Proposal Labels
-[Proposal](https://github.com/district0x/district-proposals/labels) labels are used to highlight similar proposals as well as offer an easy way to collaborate.
+[Proposal Labels](https://github.com/district0x/district-proposals/labels) are used to highlight similar proposals as well as offer an easy way to collaborate.
 If you feel your proposal is incorrectly labeled please comment with the correct market label or a newly suggested label that better describes your target market segment.
 To expedite this, feel free to reach out to a community manager on Slack, Reddit or Telegram.

 The following tags are active:
 * **Yellow Market Label** - Market segment/category or community type
-* Blue 'Community' Label - This label's purpose is to highlight the fact that the proposal is meant to operate as a community more than a market place with a specific market function and could encompass any community that requires a more robust form of governance using token access rules/bylaws.
+* **Blue 'Community' Label** - This label's purpose is to highlight the fact that the proposal is meant to operate as a community more than a market place with a specific market function and could encompass any community that requires a more robust form of governance using token access rules/bylaws.
 * **Pink 'Duplicate' tag** - Indicates that a very similar proposal has already been submitted.
 A less thought out or developed duplicate may be closed.
 * **Purple 'Elaborate' Label** - This label will be added to a proposal if it needs more work and development or the market function is not clear.
 The proposal will then be closed, removing it from the voting app.
 A closed proposal will only be reopened if a significant amount of effort has been put into developing the idea.
 A sure fire way to get your proposal reopened is to make mock ups, wireframes or other content that can better conceptualize the idea.
 Technical details of tools or processes will also be considered if they are sound and realistic approaches.
 * **Green 'Curation Market' Label** - This will highlight the fact that a proposal is meant to be or could potentially operate as a [curation maket](https://medium.com/@simondlr/introducing-curation-markets-trade-popularity-of-memes-information-with-code-70bf6fed9881).